Active Birth – The Book

 Over the years, thousands of women have told me that reading Active Birth changed everything for them and inspired them to take charge of their birthing experience.
 It has been translated into many languages and continues to sow the seeds of change all over the world.
 A new generation of mothers and fathers to be often arrive in my classes bearing a copy their mother gave them!

-Robin Lim Midwife extraodinaire and CNN Hero of the year in 1916 comments from her famous clinic Bumi Sehat in Bali
+Robin Lim Midwife extraodinaire and awarded CNN Hero of the year in 1911 for her work in disaster zones comments from her famous clinic Bumi Sehat in Bali

 So how did it all begin?

 In the late 1970’s the maternity services in the UK were advocating an approach which was called ‘Active Management of Labour’.This was pioneered and developed in Dublin, Ireland in the 1970’s.
 I was living in London at this time and pregnant with my first baby.
 Not knowing much about birth, my initial investigations into where to give birth gave me the impression that this approach in the local hospitals seemed to be the only option